 • the frequency and severity of infections

-People with CLL require regular health checks so that their medical team can record new symptoms and run additional diagnostic tests if necessary.
+People with CLL require regular health checks so their medical team can record new symptoms and run additional diagnostic tests if necessary.

 People with anemia symptoms should avoid self-diagnosis and consult their doctor for an accurate medical assessment.

-The treatment for CLL-related anemia depends on the ongoing cancer treatment regimen for the CLL and the symptoms and severity of the anemia.
+The treatment for CLL-related anemia depends on the ongoing cancer treatment regimen for CLL and the symptoms and severity of the anemia.
 Doctors will decide the best course of action on a case-by-case basis.

 Blood transfusions